One of the most common questions we get from investors is, “What ZIP codes are good?”

 That’s where Motor City Mapping comes in.

-- Occupancy.
-I like to a see a block that’s no more than ~10% vacant, with no vacant houses directly next to or across from the property I’m looking at.
+Generally, Castle likes to a see a block that’s no more than ~10% vacant, with no vacant houses directly next to or across from the property.

 Data on Motor City Mapping isn’t always perfect—it can be a year or two out of date—but it’s usually good enough to take a first crack at an area.
 (And if you notice any obviously incorrect data, you can submit an update yourself with the Blexting app.)

 MCM is fantastic resource for anyone analyzing a deal in Detroit, especially for those who don’t live in Detroit.
-We highly recommend that our readers check it out!
+We use Motor City Mapping to analyze every Detroit property that comes our way, and we highly recommend that our readers do the same.